Hard disk drive: Integrity and failure

 As of 2019, Backblaze, a storage provider, reported an annualized failure rate of two percent per year for a storage farm with 110,000 off-the-shelf HDDs with the reliability varying widely between models and manufacturers.
 Backblaze subsequently reported in 2021 that the failure rate for HDDs and SSD of equivalent age was similar.
+An independent 2026 peer-reviewed analysis of the Backblaze data found that manufacturer differences remained after adjusting for drive age, capacity, form factor, and temperature.

 To minimize cost and overcome failures of individual HDDs, storage systems providers rely on redundant HDD arrays.
 HDDs that fail are replaced on an ongoing basis.

 Close-up of an HDD head resting on a disk platter; its mirror reflection is visible on the platter surface.
 Unless the head is on a landing zone, the heads touching the platters while in operation can be catastrophic.